byVirrox/portfolio_SET09102_Peter_Stibitz/week10_project.md

 I really liked it, and it didn't even complicate my workflow but rather simplified it because the only thing I had to do different was to properly databind everything instead of always assigning the new values to the textFields, Pickers or entries.
 So, although I did not achieve my initial goal it felt really productive.

-And although I had some experience with MVVM through a Web-Dev Course at my home-university, this was the first time putting it into
+And although I had some experience with MVVM through a Web-Dev Course at my home-university, this was the first time putting it into practice.